Step One: Create a Trip

 And today, thousands of visitors voyage across Geneva's busier waters, see that flag waving, and visit a turn-of-the-century lifestyle for just a couple hours.

-Tours leave the Geneva Lake docks.
-For more information on tours or special events at the estate, call (262) 248-1888 or visit www.cruiselakegeneva.com.
+Tours leave from the Geneva Lake docks.
+For more information on tours or special events at the estate, visit www.cruiselakegeneva.com.

 Holly Leitner is a freelance writer and photographer based in Milwaukee.
 Content produced in cooperation with Wisconsin Trails, www.Wisconsintrails.com.